ViolaFlower/Re-Console/README.md

 - Controller Support
 - Lightweight and performant; built on the [Adrenaline](https://modrinth.com/modpack/adrenaline) modpack, for the most optimal, stable performance.
 - Near 100% Legacy Console Edition parity
+- Nostalgic Tweaks, giving very much control over each and every feature in the game
 - Old Combat from 1.8
 - Optional old world generation, spanning from Beta 1.7.3 to 1.17.1
 - Some of the old LCE texture packs and Mash-Up packs